xcruxiex/BBDThemes/.github/pull_request_template.md

 ## Types of changes

-What types of changes does your code introduce to Appium?
+What types of changes does your code introduce?
 __Put an `x` in the boxes that apply like so [x]__

 - [ ] Bugfix (non-breaking change which fixes an issue)